stefro/laravel-lang-country/README.md

 ## Security

-If you discover any security related issues, please email stef.rouschop@involvedgroup.eu instead of using the issue tracker.
+If you discover any security related issues, please email github@rouschop.com instead of using the issue tracker.

 ## Credits